 Arguably one of the most scenic provinces in all of Canada, Alberta is stunning!
 Not only that, but it’s also home to two of the oldest national parks in the world.
 This alone makes this province incredible, but there are so many epic and best places in Alberta that are too incredible to miss.

+There’s so much outdoorsy stuff to do here all year round (even for people who aren’t usually keen on spending time outdoors) that Alberta is just the perfect holiday destination, regardless of the time of year you visit.
 For starters, they do seasons here properly.
 Winter is winter, complete with heaps of snow, frozen bubble lakes and more ice skating than you can handle.
 That being said, in summer it’s scorching, just as summer should be.

 All in all, Alberta is incredible at any time of the year.
 And, truth be told, this is exactly why we’ve headed to visit the best places in Alberta in all the seasons.
-The whole province changes so much with the seasons as it’s incredible.
+The whole province changes so much with the seasons, as it’s incredible.

-Now, this then begs the question; where should you visit in Alberta?
-Obviously, you’ve got some iconic places like Banff, Jasper and the cities like; Edmonton and Calgary, but there is so much more to Alberta.
+Now, this begs the question: where should you visit in Alberta?
+Obviously, you’ve got some iconic places like Banff, Jasper and the cities like Edmonton and Calgary, but there is so much more to Alberta.
+Oh, and take a little look at our one-week itinerary to explore Banff and the surroundings, here.

-Anyway, I’m rambling on but I really wanted to show you some of our favourite and best places in Alberta you should really think of visiting.
+Anyway, I’m rambling on, but I really wanted to show you some of our favourite and best places in Alberta you should really think of visiting.

 1.)
 Banff (region and town)

-Banff constantly tops the list of the world’s most beautiful national parks and it’s easy to see why.
+Banff constantly tops the list of the world’s most beautiful national parks, and it’s easy to see why.
 It really is one of the best places in Alberta to explore.

 Established in 1885, it is Canada’s oldest national park and is located in the ruggedly wild Canadian Rockies.
 With trails, lakes, forests and mountains to keep you enthralled, Banff is every outdoor enthusiast’s dream destination.

-Honestly, the whole area is incredible and it’s hard to bullet point into a few sentences.
+Honestly, the whole area is incredible, and it’s hard to bullet point into a few sentences.
 That being said, check out our full 1-week Banff itinerary to explore Banff National Park.
 It really is incredible.

 Read more: 1-week itinerary to explore Banff